Editor’s Note

 He wasn’t being difficult.
 He was frightened.

-Why Understanding Dementia Types Matters
+Why Knowing the Type of Dementia Matters

 If you’re unsure of the difference between Alzheimer’s and other dementias, you can start with this helpful breakdown: